 This is crucial to maintaining a healthy relationship with your significant other.
 Leaving important things unsaid can only cause confusion and heartache.
 Try explaining to your spouse that you may feel less exhausted (and more open to sex) if you have help caring for baby—or at least a well-deserved break every now and then.

 Do something to make yourself feel sexy . . .

 Go for a run (exercise increases endorphins).
 Take a shower and put on some lipstick.
 Buy a new pair of panties.
 Read a romance novel.
 Have a glass (or two) of wine and try to relax.
 Help yourself “get into the right state of mind.”
 Living in smelly, spit-up stained jammies 24/7 probably isn’t going to cut it.
 (This was a lesson I had to learn the hard way.
 Don’t be afraid to take care of yourself!
 You deserve it, mama.)
 Try to establish some normalcy.
 Take your sex life into your own hands.
 You hold the power and are in control even when it feels like life is spinning out of control around you!

 Take a field trip.

 Get frisky somewhere besides your bed.
 Otherwise, you may just want to crawl under the covers and snooze.
 Let’s be real.
 Or you may even feel resentful.
 Get creative.
 Try getting sexy on the living room floor.
 Or in the shower.
 Or in the kitchen.
 Your options are endless, and it’s definitely worth a try.
 Right?

 Because if you want things to work, you have to put your relationship with your significant other above all else—including your relationship with your baby and other children.
 And this includes having sex, intimacy.
 A marriage cannot last without these things.
 And when all else fails, just fake it until you make it! 😉

-Did you experience a decreased sex drive after giving birth?
+Did you experience a decreased sex drive after having a baby?
 What steps did you take to rekindle the magic?
 We’d love to hear!
-Feel free to comment below.